A Cocaine Intervention can Save Your Loved One’s Life

 Cocaine Intervention for a Binge User

 The type of cocaine intervention needed the most is the intervention on a binge user.
 The binge user is someone who can go for days, weeks or months without using cocaine.
-However, over time the amount and duration of the binges does have a tendency to increase, sometimes even lasting for days.
+However, over time the amount and duration of the binges do have a tendency to increase, sometimes even lasting for days.
 Essentially the typical pattern or description of a binge user of cocaine is as follows.
 He may be a highly motivated, outgoing individual with a great personality.
-Everything goes fine for awhile and then there is a degree of irritation and agitation, sometimes described as a manic state.
+Everything goes fine for a while and then there is a degree of irritation and agitation, sometimes described as a manic state.
 It is soon after this that the binge user goes out and uses his drug, sometimes with the intention of “only using a little bit”.
-After the binge the user is remorseful, depressed and sometimes suicidal.
+After the binge, the user is remorseful, depressed and sometimes suicidal.
 The user might not even understand why he went and used the cocaine in the first place, maybe he promised himself and others not to do it again.
 This time it will be different, though.
 Never again, he promises.
 Until the next time.
 Oftentimes, even family members are discouraged from doing a cocaine intervention on a binge user because they too feel that after one of these binges he will eventually stop.
 Unfortunately, the reality is that with each successive binge, the addiction actually grows stronger without some form of treatment.

 Performing a Cocaine Intervention